SabineZilde/SabineZilde/README.md

 My name is Sabīne.
 I am an AdOps Trafficker with a passion for Web Development.

-- 🔭 I’m currently working on my portfolio website project;
+- 🔭 I’m currently working on my secret project;
-- 🌱 I’m currently learning PHP;
+- 🌱 I’m currently learning to be patient;
 - ⚡ Fun fact: I play flute in a wind band.

 ***